MasuodSamarin/AVR-DRAM/README.md

 - OE signal have to be tied to ground

 ##Optional
-- modify RefreshTimerInt() with corresponding DRAM_REFRESH_INTERRUPT macro for most optimal refresh peroid corresponding to datasheet
+- modify RefreshTimerInt() with corresponding DRAM_REFRESH_INTERRUPT macro for most optimal refresh peroid corresponding to datasheet of given memory
 (example code uses timer 0 with 256 prescaler and overflow interrupt which should be safe but not optimal)
 - in case of using EDO memory (especially with FPM-read sequence), to prevent possible short circuits, address lines have to be separated from data lines (define DRAM_SEPARATE_L_ADDR)
 - if you prefer to have one latch less at a cost of half of the another port (pins 0,1,2 up to DRAM_ADDRESS_PINS - 8) define DRAM_SEPARATE_H_ADDR macro